MatthewPetroff/snake-game/README.md

 ## Snake Game

-_Classic Snake Game app that allows the user to play the Snake Game in the browser._
+_Classic Snake Game that the user can play in the browser._

 _To try the app, click [here](https://matthewpetroff.github.io/snake-game/)._